AVSLab/basilisk/docs/source/Vizard/vizardAdvanced/vizardSettings.rst

       -
       - No
       - Value of 0 to render visual image (default), value of 1 to render depth buffer to image
+    * - ``depthMapClippingPlanes``
+      - double(2)
+      - m
+      - No
+      - Set the bounds of rendered depth map by setting the near and far clipping planes when in renderMode=1 (depthMap mode).
+Default values of 0.1 and 100.